 I find that my peers and I, STILL, look at ourselves and everyone else a certain way if they have a fancy title or thy don’t.

 Who are you?
 Who am I?
 How do I answer that question?

 I am a lot of things.

 Now my self-esteem is no longer tied to my credentials, how much money I have, who my friends are and what face wash I use (don’t act like you don’t know the face wash mob!)

 I’m now free of the shackles of shame, free of the shackles of expectations, free to be me.

 (The me that still wishes on a shooting star, reads magazines back to front and eats my cornflakes with warm milk, and I frequently ingest large amounts of peanut butter.)

-Your profession will not guarantee your happiness, it will make you happier to fulfill your dreams and purpose, but do not be yoked to what you think it will make you.
+Your profession will not guarantee your happiness, it will make you happier to fulfil your dreams and purpose, but do not be yoked to what you think it will make you.
+For you already are.